jgraglia/springmongobug/README.md

 # Fix

+I try to update mongo, spring mongo, spring, spring boot version with no luck.

+I also try to remove Lombok (snif) or even to use @Document, but still no luck.

 The pb was that I did not declare the generic types of my map.
 Therefore the null "owning type".

 No pb with *genericDetails* !